Software Licensing Management Tool. Windows Activation and Key Management Service (KMS)

 All actions (other than displaying status) require elevated administrator privileges.

-Slmgr.vbs script is not intended to work across platforms i.e. between Vista and Windows 7
+Slmgr.vbs script is not intended to work across platforms i.e. between Windows 7 and WIndows 10.

 C:\> cscript slmgr.vbs -skms KMSServer:8090

 "One resolution I have made, and try always to keep, is this: To rise above little things" ~ John Burroughs